Definition of MySQL User Password

 FLUSH PRIVILEGES;

-We need to know that the function PASSWORD() calculates the hash value from a natural text value.
+We must know that PASSWORD() calculates the hash value from a natural text value.

 2. with SET PASSWORD Query